 Since it is a good source of vitamin D and calcium, which help build strong bones, milk should be a part of your baby’s diet.
 For toddlers under the age of 2, drinking milk is important because of its dietary fat, which is needed for growth and brain development.

 Plain cow’s milk is a good source of vitamin D and calcium for growing children.
 Offer 500 mL of pasteurized whole cow’s milk each day.
 When they reach age 2, you can switch to low-fat milk, such as skim (1% or 2%) or nonfat milk, if the toddler is overweight or has a family history of obesity and high cholesterol.

 If your child rejects whole cow’s milk, you can try goat milk or mix the cow milk with breast milk or formula and adjust the mixture with time until it becomes 100% cow’s milk.

 What foods should you avoid?

 Generally, avoid foods that can cause choking — examples include popcorn, hard candies, hot dogs, whole grapes, nuts, raisins, and raw vegetables.
 Since your baby is being exposed to varieties of foods at this age, be sure to look out for allergic reactions when introducing new foods.
-Toddlers are especially at a higher risk of food allergies if they or a close family member has an allergic condition, such as asthma or eczema.
-Also try to avoid all processed foods, sweets, and very salty foods.
+Toddlers are especially at a higher risk of food allergies if a close family member has an allergic condition, such as asthma or eczema.
+Also, try to avoid all processed foods, sweets, and very salty foods.